Effect size: Interpretation

+The table below contains descriptors for various magnitudes of d, r, f and omega, as initially suggested by Jacob Cohen, and later expanded by Sawilowsky, and by Funder & Ozer.

 Types

 About 50 to 100 different measures of effect size are known.
 Many effect sizes of different types can be converted to other types, as many estimate the separation of two distributions, so are mathematically related.
 For example, a correlation coefficient can be converted to a Cohen's d and vice versa.

 Correlation family: Effect sizes based on "variance explained"

 These effect sizes estimate the amount of the variance within an experiment that is "explained" or "accounted for" by the experiment's model (Explained variation).

 Pearson r or correlation coefficient

 Pearson's correlation, often denoted r and introduced by Karl Pearson, is widely used as an effect size when paired quantitative data are available; for instance if one were studying the relationship between birth weight and longevity.
 The correlation coefficient can also be used when the data are binary.
 Pearson's r can vary in magnitude from −1 to 1, with −1 indicating a perfect negative linear relation, 1 indicating a perfect positive linear relation, and 0 indicating no linear relation between two variables.
-Cohen gives the following guidelines for the social sciences: